Some of our land registration fees increased on Monday 31 January. See Fees review 2021 to 2022 for more information.

 SociAbility launched an app to help disabled people find accessible places and organise all the world’s accessibility information.
 They joined the cohort in October 2019 on the PropTech stream supported by HM Land Registry.
 The app has been downloaded more than 750 times and seen more than 750 venues profiled by around 250 registered users.

 GetGround makes forming, structuring and managing a buy-to-let company quick and cost effective.
-Since graduating from Geovation they have raised £12.4 million, with an £8.17 million investment in June 2021.
 They recently appointed Marco Grossi, senior lead from Facebook and Google, to drive sales and marketing.
 They have also expanded their offices internationally, functioning out of 3 offices based in London, Singapore and Hong Kong as well as two new tech hubs in Lisbon and Berlin in October 2021.

 Apply to join the next cohort